FDA REMS Dashboard

 + What is REMS?
 2

-REMS Dashboard is an analytical dashboard for REMS data in Qlik Sense application.
-Qlik Sense is a business intelligence (BI) and visual analytics platform that supports a range of use cases, including centrally deployed guided analytics apps and dashboards, custom and embedded analytics, and self-service visualization, all within a scalable, governed framework.
+REMS Dashboard is an analytical dashboard for the REMS data in Qlik Sense application.
+Qlik Sense is a business intelligence and visual analytics platform that supports a range of use cases, including centrally deployed, guided analytics apps and dashboards, custom and embedded analytics, and self-service visualization, all within a scalable, governed framework.

-+ What information is available in the REMS Public Dashboard?
++ What information is available in the REMS Dashboard?
 2

-The REMS Public Dashboard includes information about approved REMS Programs such as Total REMS, Active REMS, Elements to Assure Safe Use (ETASU), Shared REMS, Modifications, Revisions, and Released REMS.
-FDA will continue to explore other data sources to further expand the data analysis capabilities of this dashboard in the future.
+The REMS Dashboard includes information about approved REMS Programs such as Total REMS, Active REMS, Elements to Assure Safe Use (ETASU), Shared System REMS, Modifications, Revisions, and Released REMS.

 + What is the data source for the dashboard?
 3

-+ What are the benefits of the REMS Public Dashboard?
++ What are the benefits of the REMS Dashboard?
 3

-FDA has approved nearly 300 REMS programs and over 700 REMS modifications since 2008.
-The REMS dashboard was developed to assist FDA staff with efficient report generating capabilities, data retrieval, and analysis of REMS information available in the REMS@FDA Website.
-Availability of this tool for the public and other stakeholders allows for more efficient access and visualization of the REMS data to improve transparency for FDA drug safety programs.
+FDA has approved more than 300 REMS programs and over 700 REMS modifications since 2008.
+The REMS dashboard was developed for efficient report generating capabilities, data retrieval, and analysis of REMS information.
+Availability of the dashboard for the public and other stakeholders including FDA staff allows for efficient access and visualization of the REMS data to improve transparency for the FDA drug safety programs.

 + Are there some limitations to the REMS dashboard?
 3